Sustainable economic activities

 EPV invests in the environment and in the future

-Our main task is to ensure our capacity for responsible energy generation and to maintain a competitive production cost price.
+Our main task is to ensure our capacity for responsible energy generation and to maintain a competitive production cost price far into the future.

 The energy sector is Finland’s most capital-intensive business sector.
-Power plants and transmission networks tie up a large amount of capital over the course of decades.
+Power plants and wind farms tie up a large amount of capital over the course of decades.
 We plan our investments with great care.
-We model future investment needs and strive to fund them in such a way that our reliability and equity ratio remain desirable.
+We are also developing our ability to anticipate our investment needs.
+We model the coming years’ investment needs and strive to fund them in such a way that our security of supply and equity ratio remain desirable.

 - Pay and other compensation to employees: MEUR 8.8

 - Property taxes as a whole: MEUR 1.6